There is nothing worse than a slow website. Especially slow online stores!

 – prevent certain plugins from loading on every page. e.g. your contact form likely loads css and js on every page, even though it’s only used on your contact page.

-– store Google Fonts locally. e.g. downloading your chosen Google Font and storing it on your server instead of requesting it from Google every single time someone visits your site.
+– use system fonts or at least store Google Fonts locally. e.g. downloading your chosen Google Font and storing it on your server instead of requesting it from Google every single time someone visits your site.

 – defer scripts from loading until user interaction. e.g. preventing tracking or chatbox scripts from loading until someone starts scrolling down your page.
 Most third party scripts don’t need to load until someone is actually interacting with your site.
 Doing this will give your site a huge performance boost.